8 Chapel Drive

 Use the Streaming Media Clips Service Request Form to request streaming media clips for Reserves on all campuses (Camden, New Brunswick, and Newark).
 Instructors and their students access the files with their NetIDs.

-Streaming audio and visual files will be listed along with books, electronic files, and other reserve materials on your reserve course list in the Library Catalog.
+Streaming audio and visual files will be listed along with books, electronic files, and other reserve materials on your reserve course list in QuickSearch.
 You can create a link from your Sakai course management page to library course reserves; see How to Link Your Library Reserves to Sakai.

 For clips to be placed on a DVD, instructors on the Camden and New Brunswick campuses should contact email@example.com, at the Media Center, Douglass Library.
 Instructors on the Newark campus should contact Mark Pappiani, firstname.lastname@example.org, at Media and Digital Library Services, Dana Library.